 This firmware requires that you have flashed a bootloader to your control board and that you run a CR-10 with a 300*300*400mm build volume with the stock fan shroud and this mount.
 We have not created any firmware configurations for alternate versions as the S4 or S5, but this may be provided upon requests, although we lack the possibility to test on these devices.

 The hardware work was done by Julius and I contributed with suggestions as well as the Marlin configuration.
-More information on the hardware will be posted and linked to shortly.
+See below for some images on how to properly connect the BLTouch to the control board.
+For more information, please refer to the original Facebook post about this.

 Important!
 The z-offset is zeroed by default, and it should be left that way until you’ve determined and updated the firmware with the correct value.
 To determine the correct offset, please refer to Thomas Sanladerers video on the subject.